Shining Star: Cindy McConnell

 The top three skills every successful executive assistant should master are:

-- Vision and Strategic Thinking – Vision and strategic thinking are important for Executive Assistants because these skills enable them to align their work with the long-term goals and objectives of the executive they support and the business.
+3. Vision and Strategic Thinking – Vision and strategic thinking enable assistants to align their work with the long-term goals and objectives of the executive they support and the business.
 By understanding the bigger picture, they can prioritize tasks effectively, anticipate needs, and contribute to strategic planning, ultimately supporting executives in making informed decisions and driving organizational success.

 Q: Are there any tools, apps, or technologies that you rely on daily to stay efficient and organized?